Bobyxyza/Repo./README.md

 # Repo.
-hello everyone it my first .
+hello everyone it my first time on github .